lode/trello-epic-relations/README.md

 Note, every add/remove action is automatically synced to the related card.
 This works across boards within the same organization as well.
 Even if those boards don't have the plugin installed.

-Be aware that **you can't (yet) manually change the checklist or card attachment**.
+Be aware that **you can _not_ (yet) manually change the checklist or card attachment**.
 Always use the card buttons to do so.
-You can sort card attachments or checklists, rename checklists, or update checkitems (marking (in)complete, attaching people and due dates).
+You _can_ sort card attachments or checklists, rename checklists, or update checkitems (marking (in)complete, attaching people and due dates).

 ## Contributing